ballerina-platform/ballerina-dev-website/learn/getting-started/getting-started-with-ballerina.md

 ```

 - `Ballerina.toml` contains metadata that describes your project.
 Also, `bal` tool uses `Ballerina.toml` to identify the root of a project.
-- `main.bal` is a source file, and it should contain Ballerina code that prints “Hello, World!” to the console.
-You can addput any number of source files into the `greeter` directory.
+- `main.bal` is a source file and it should contain Ballerina code that prints “Hello, World!” to the console.
+You can add any number of source files into the `greeter` directory.

 ## Say “Hello, World!”